spider-123-eng/Hadoop/src/com/hadoop/mapReduce/ImageProcessing/README.md

 The input to mapper will be file name as key and file content as value.
 All the duplicate images will have same content.
 So, if we spit out image content as value, all images with same content will be grouped together in the same reducers.
 And then in the reducer we can pick one file and filter out those images.

-The mapper, reduce and driver code is given below.
+The mapper, reduce and driver code is attached along with this post.